OutSquareCapital/pyochain/README.md

 **_Functional-style method chaining for Python data structures._**

-`pyochain` brings a fluent, declarative API inspired by Rust's `Iterator` and DataFrame libraries like Polars to your everyday Python iterables and dictionaries.
+`pyochain` brings a fluent, declarative API inspired by Rust's `Iterator`, `Result`, `Option`, and DataFrame libraries like Polars to your everyday Python iterables and dictionaries.

-Manipulate data through composable chains of operations, enhancing readability and reducing boilerplate.
+Manipulate data through composable chains of operations and manage errors and optional values safely, all while enjoying type-safe guarantees.

 ## Notice on Stability ⚠️